 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!

-With the Holidays upon us party season is about to kick into full swing!
 Whether you’re looking for a great “pre-dinner” Thanksgiving appetizer or fancy hor d’oeuvres for your Christmas party, these delightful and festive Savory sausage cranberry puff pastry bites are sure to be a crowd pleaser!

 I’m not big into complicated appetizers!
 I like them tasty and easy!